Ukraine ratifies EU deal, offers special status to rebels

 Poroshenko elaborated the plan after reluctantly agreeing to a ceasefire on Sept.
 5 following battlefield losses and heavy Ukrainian casualties which Kiev said were caused by Russian troops entering the fight on behalf of the rebels.

-The law would grant self-rule to separatist-minded regions for a three-year period and allow them to "strengthen and deepen" relations with neighboring Russian regions.
+The law would grant self-rule to separatist-minded regions for a three-year period and allow them to "strengthen and deepen" relations with neighbouring Russian regions.

 It would allow the heavily-armed rebels to set up their own police forces and hold their own local elections in December.